3dproger/AxelChat/README.md

 - [ ] Boosty
 - [ ] Chatterino Homies Edition
 - [ ] Many others. **You can suggest [here](https://docs.google.com/forms/d/e/1FAIpQLSeWahZ2AiyrPNtoF7LLrs3hO4ylYJmth4PmNvjSGsDxiwuwZg/viewform) or [here](https://github.com/3dproger/AxelChat/issues)**

-# Features
-- [x] Display messages from multiple streaming platforms at once
-- [x] Display avatars of participants of chat
-- [x] Displaying the number of viewers both total and for individual platforms
-- [x] Displays detailed information about a participant in a live chat in a separate window including a link to the participant's page/channel (see example below)
-- [x] Sound commands that are activated by the corresponding message from the chat.
-There are built-in commands, but you can always add your own
-- [x] Saving messages and other information on the fly to text files.
-It may be useful for further processing by other software
-- [x] BetterTTV, FrankerFaceZ, 7TV emotes support on any streaming platform
-- [x] Ability to integrate with other applications via WebSocket
-- [x] Ability to integrate with other applications via file system
-- [x] Windows releases
-- [ ] Cross-platform
-- [ ] Web-based widgets
-- [ ] Appearance editor for Web-based widgets
-- [ ] Appearance presets (themes) for widgets
-- [ ] Linux releases
-- [ ] macOS releases
-- [ ] Android releases
-- [ ] iOS releases
-- [ ] Many other improvements

 # FAQ
 - I enabled Ignore Mouse and now I can't interact with AxelChat in any way and I can't disable this option. - You can open the menu via the AxelChat icon in the system tray